We Literally Wrote The Book On

 Our services are available on a contingency fee basis, which means we ask for payment only if we are successful in getting you the benefits you need.

-Workers’ Compensation: Answers To Common Questions
+Ohio Workers’ Compensation: Answers To Common Questions

 Philip J. Fulton Law Office invites you to explore our website as you seek answers to your questions about workers’ compensation in Ohio.
 For more personalized answers, feel free to contact us.
 Initial consultations are always free.
-Meanwhile, we offer a sampling of questions and answers that we have discussed with many clients.
+Meanwhile, here, we offer a sampling of questions and answers that we have discussed with many clients.

 Can I sue my employer after a workplace injury?

 No. Workers’ compensation takes the place of any opportunity for lawsuits against employers.
-It is designed to ensure that injured workers receive appropriate medical care after on-the-job injuries without tying up the courts and your resources by lengthy litigation.
+It is designed to ensure that injured workers receive appropriate medical care after on-the-job injuries without tying up the courts and resources with lengthy litigation.
 On the other hand, sometimes a workplace injury results in an opportunity for a lawsuit against a third party such as a manufacturer or subcontractor.

 What is third-party liability?